smbridhi101/sam35/README.md

 Installation:
 The procedures to run this project are:
 i.
-Copy the code in python IDLE. ii.
-Save the project in any folder with numerous pictures.
-T iii.
-Create a new folder named 'Matched' in the parent directory. iv.
-You can run the project module by pressing F5 on your keyboard
-    As the program runs, it displays the name, format and size of the images that match the given criteria and copies those images to the folder named 'Matched' in parent directory.
+First of all create a folder named 'Matched' in the parent directory. ii.
+In the terminal/command prompt go to the location of your destined folder iii.
+Then type 'python filename.py' and then press enter As the program runs, it displays the information of the images that matches the criteria and then copies all these images to the 'Matched' in your parent directory.

 Refrences:
 i.
 Python Image Library, [http://effbot.org/imagingbook/pil-index.htm], Accessed on 8-Nov-2016